Decline in Market Value (Proposition 8)

 Note: Although Proposition 13 expressly limits annual increases in a property’s “factored base year value” to no more than two percent per year, there is no such limitation on annual increases to a property’s assessed value in the Proposition 8 program, as long as the factored base year value is not exceeded.

 The property owner may request a second review for a property that is already under the Decline in Value program and if the owner does not agree with the new value.
-The deadline to request a review is October 31, 2022.
+The deadline to request an informal review is October 31, 2023.